wtp43/algorithms-doc/vault/docs/Algorithms/Dynamic Programming/Dynamic Programming.md

 >[!note] Intuition
 >Useful for subsequences or when there is no greedy solution.
 DP problems are essentially graph problems where the edges are not given to you.

+## Recognizing DP
+- A problem cannot be greedily solved if choosing an element affects the profit/reward of another element
+	- Ex: House Robber (taking $i^{th}$ element means you can't take the previous element)

 ## Efficient Iteration (Reducing Search Space and States)
 > Choosing the right input to iterate over can significantly reduce the search space.
 ### [Number of Ways to Wear Different Hats to Each Other](https://leetcode.com/problems/number-of-ways-to-wear-different-hats-to-each-other/)